Zoo Regions

 Eastern Woodlands

 Stretching from Maine down through the Appalachians, this region is characterized by broadleaf trees that drop their leaves in autumn and become dormant in winter.
 This deciduous forest changes dramatically with each of the four distinct seasons.
-Winters are cold, summers are warm, and precipitation falls throughout the year.
+Winters are cold, summers are warm, and precipitation falls throughout the year, making these North American animals especially adaptable in the wild.
 White-tailed deer, squirrels, black bears, and wild turkeys forage for buds, twigs, and nuts provided by the oak and beech trees that dominate the landscape.

 Big Sky Country Big Sky Country icon